ozontech/file.d/plugin/action/modify/README.md

-# Modify action plugin
+# Modify plugin
-Plugin modifies content for a field.
+Modifies content for a field.
 Works only with strings.
 There can be provided unlimited config parameters.
 Each parameter handled as `cfg.FieldSelector`:`cfg.Substitution`.

 Example: